Dev4rno/Dev4rno/README.md

 ## 💫 Hi there!
 I'm Alex 👋

-### 🚀 Tech Alchemist | Full-Stack Developer | Lifelong Learner
+### 🚀 Full Stack Developer | Automation Architect | Lifelong Learner

-#### 🔭 Currently working on
+### 🔭 Currently working on
-Cutting-edge applications that push the boundaries of performance and user experience, specializing in Python, TypeScript, and Golang ecosystems.
+Building products that push the boundaries of performance and user experience with Python, TypeScript, and Golang ecosystems.

-#### 👯 Looking to collaborate on
+### 👯 Looking to collaborate on
 Innovative digital products, open-source projects, and anything that blends creativity with impactful technology and sustainability.

-#### 🤝 Looking for help with
+### 🤝 Looking for help with
 Advanced distributed system design, and exploring the bleeding edge of backend optimisation.

-#### 🌱 Currently learning advanced system design patterns, diving deeper into machine learning integrations, and exploring the nuances of high-performance computing.
+### 🌱 Currently learning
+Advanced system design patterns, diving deeper into machine learning integrations, and exploring the nuances of high-performance computing.

 #### 💬 Ask me about
 - Python, TypeScript, and Golang ecosystems